eukabuka/eukabuka.github.io/cfi_icall_analysis.md

 0x555555555374 <float_arg+36>:	lea    rdi,[rip+0xeb8]        # 0x555555556233
 ```

-Note that `rcx` does not point to the jump table, but to the actual function itself.
+Note that `rcx` does not point to the jumptable, but to the actual function itself.
 In the
 subsequent instructions `sub rdx, rax`(i.e. `loaded_call_address - jump_table_base`) results
 in a negative number, and results in an index value that does not make sense.
 The UD1
 is executed, resulting in a SIGILL.